appleGun22/bolt-nut/README.md

 	boltnut "github.com/appleGun22/bolt-nut"
 )

-// Imporatant to CAPITALIZE the first letter of structures and its fields !!! type Banana struct {
+// Important to CAPITALIZE the first letter of structures and its fields !!! type Banana struct {
 	Owner string
 	Ripe  bool